 A number of international instruments prescribe standards on the role and independence of the legal profession.
 These instruments include the UN Basic Principles on the Role of Lawyers, 12 as well a regional standards such as the Council of Europe Committee of Ministers' Recommendation No. R (2000) 21 on the freedom of exercise of the profession of lawyer.
-13 These standards recognize that lawyers play an essential role in the justice system and the protection of human rights.
-14 The UN Basic Principles on the Role of Lawyers identify lawyers as "essential agents of the administration of justice" who "shall at all times maintain the honour and dignity of their profession".
-15 They stipulate that the institutional independence and self-governance of the profession
+13 These standards recognize that lawyers - like judges and prosecutors - play an essential role in the justice system and the protection of human rights.
+14 The UN Basic Principles on the Role of Lawyers identifies lawyers as "essential agents of the administration of justice" who "shall at all times maintain the honour and dignity of their profession.
+"15 They stipulate that the institutional independence and self-governance of the profession as a whole should be guaranteed, 16 and that at an individual level, the State must take measures to ensure that lawyers "are able to perform all of their professional functions without intimidation, hindrance, harassment or improper interference".
+17